Liberty-Chris/treasury-tax-sim/Liberty2025Budget.md

-# Detailed Cardano Budget for 2025 (Final Fully Corrected Review)
+# Detailed Cardano Budget for 2025

 This version retains all original line items, with strikethroughs applied where modifications were made.
 Every expense has been scrutinized with a fiscally conservative lens, including overlaps, double-dipping, operational overhead, and unnecessary expenditures.
-All ADA values are now hardcoded and manually mapped to ensure consistency.
+All ADA values only.

 ## Budget